Social media. Sure, the digital phenomenon has its admirers and naysayers, but what is undeniable is that it is a powerful force.

 “Be in it for the long haul – you’ll be rewarded.”

 There are numerous considerations as to who will manage your social activities.
-Will you juggle this yourself, hire a social media marketer, or outsource to an agency?
+Will you juggle this yourself, hire a social media marketer, or outsource to a digital marketing agency?

 “Either way, make the most of the skills available to you,” says Everest’s resident digital marketer.
 “If you’re good at creating content but don’t know how to plan or measure, consider hiring an agency to help with the strategy, then implementing yourself.”